Read Before Seeking Homeschool Advice Online

 So, where CAN I get answers to these questions?

 Straight from the source!
 There’s no need to go through a third party and risk receiving incorrect information.
-When you have questions about homeschool laws and requirements in your state, go directly to your state’s department of education (DOE) or local school district*.
-Most state DOE websites will indicate what, if anything, is legally required of homeschoolers in your state.
-If yours doesn’t, call or email them.
-After contacting them, if you need further clarification, or feel you have been given confusing or misleading information, contact Homeschool Legal Defense Association (HSLDA).
-HSLDA is a homeschool legal advocacy organization and is a very reliable source for information regarding homeschooling legally in all fifty states.
+Most state department of education websites will indicate what, if anything is legally required of homeschoolers in your state.
+If your state’s DOE website doesn’t have this information, contact them and ask where you can find your state’s homeschool laws.
+It’s important that you read the laws yourself.
+If you need further clarification, or believe you have been given misleading information, contact Homeschool Legal Defense Association (HSLDA) for assistance.
+HSLDA is a homeschool legal advocacy organization that provides support and legal representation to its members.